andrewchambers/srcp/README.md

 On a reply of AckExec the server and client being to exchange data packets, signal packets and close packets.

-The server is permitted to send an exit packet after both stdout and stderr have been closed.

 Stdin/Stderr/Stdout all maintain a data window counter for flow control, starting full, where more data may only be sent if the other end confirms it with a window adjust message.

+The server may send an exit packet after both stdout and stderr have been closed.